-This form can be obtained in a T_EX version via anonymous ftp from the ftp server zia.aoc.nrao.edu (146.88.1.4).
+This form can be obtained in a T{EX} version via anonymous ftp from the ftp server ftp.aoc.nrao.edu (146.88.1.103).
 Login as "anonymous", and use your e-mail address as the password.
-In the subdirectory pub/vlacover are three files: cover1.tex (the front side), cover2.tex (back side) and logo.ps (a PostScript file of the NRAO logo).
-Copy these and insert the relevant information.

-Submission of proposals by e-mail is now encouraged.
-Simply concatenate the front side, back side, text, and figure files (using, for example, the UNIX cat command), and e-mail to "propsoc@nrao.edu".
-This e-mailed file must be printable on our systems - if it cannot be printed, it won't be accepted.
+In the subdirectory 'proposal' are found a number of files: the files 'instructions' contains a detailed up-to-date set of instructions.
+The file 'covervla.ps' contains a postscript version of the VLA application form, which you may copy, print, and submit through the regular mail.
+The more normal route is to copy the file 'covervla.tex', and the file 'nraologo.ps' to your area.
+Edit the former file, inserting the details of your proposal, then run your TeX compiler.
+E-mail the finished postscript version to: propsoc@nrao.edu.
+This e-mailed postscript file must be printable on our systems - if it cannot be printed, it won't be accepted.
 We will acknowledge the successful printing of received proposals, and will work with proposers to modify those files which are received but did not print successfully, if the file is received at least 5 days before the actual deadline.

-Submissions by Fax (804 296 0278), although not encouraged, are permitted but the paper copy must be received at NRAO within 48 hours after the deadline.
+Submissions by FAX are no longer accepted.

 The VLA is scheduled on a term basis, with each term lasting 4 months.
 The proposal deadline for a particular configuration is the 1st of February, June, or October of the preceding term.
-Table 1 details the deadlines through 1995.
+Table 1 details the deadlines through 1996.
 It is not necessary to submit a proposal in the preceding term, since all proposals will be refereed immediately following the deadline of submission, regardless of the configuration requested.
 Early submissions - more than one deadline in advance of the relevant configuration deadline - will benefit from referee feedback and the opportunity for revision and additional review if warranted.

 All proposals are externally refereed by several experts in relevant subdisciplines (e.g. solar, stellar, galactic, extragalactic, etc.).
 The referees' comments and rating are advisory to the internal VLA scheduling committee, and the comments of both groups are passed on to the proposers soon after each meeting of the committee (3 times yearly) and prior to the next proposal submission deadline.
-Scheduling the telescope is a non-exact science, and because of competition highly rated proposals are not guaranteed to receive observing time.
+Scheduling the telescope is a non-exact science, and because of competition even highly rated proposals are not guaranteed to receive observing time.
 This is particularly true for programs that concentrate on objects in the LST ranges occupied by popular targets such as the galactic center or the Virgo cluster.

 Note also the effect of the all-sky surveys.
-The D-configuration survey will be taken only at nighttime - thus, observing time between 5 and 17 hours LST will be in short supply during the D-configuration of Spring 1995, as will be time from 13 to 01 hours LST during the D-configuration of Summer 1996.
-The B-configuration is limited to the LST hours of 07 to 17:30, so these LSTs will be difficult to obtain time in during the B-configurations scheduled for late 1995 and early 1997.
+The D-configuration survey will be taken only at nighttime - thus, observing time between 13 and 01 hours LST will be in short supply during the D-configuration of Summer 1996.
+The B-configuration survey is limited to the LST hours of 07 to 17:30, so these LSTs will be difficult to obtain time in during the B-configurations scheduled for late 1995 and early 1997.